The Turkish Bath

 The Turkish Bath (Le Bain turc) is an oil painting by Jean-Auguste-Dominique Ingres, initially completed between 1852 and 1859, but modified in 1862.
 The painting depicts a group of nude women at a pool in a harem.
 It has an erotic style that evokes both the Near East and earlier western styles associated with mythological subject matter.
-The painting expands on a number of motifs that Ingres had explored in earlier paintings, in particular The Valpinçon Bather (1808) and La Grande odalisque (1814).
+The painting expands on a number of motifs that Ingres had explored in earlier paintings, in particular The Valpinçon Bather (1808) and La Grande odalisque (1814) and is an example of Romanticism.

 The work is signed and dated 1862, when Ingres was around 82 years old.
 He altered the original rectangular format and changed the painting to a tondo.
 A photograph of its original state, taken by Charles Marville, survives.